AWS Data Engineer

 • Strong coding experience with Python and Pandas.

-• Experience with any flavour of data pipeline and workflow management tools: Dagster, Celery, Airflow, etc.
+• Experience of data pipeline and workflow management tools: Dagster, Celery, Airflow, etc.

 • Build processes supporting data transformation, data structures, metadata, dependency and workload management.